hdsouza13/cse15l-lab-reports/lab5.md

 TA: Ohhhhh, I know your error.
 So normally on java programs, you need to compile the file, as you are doing using the ```javac```.
 However, just compiling, it is not going to run automatic your code, so you need something else to run the program.

-Student:Ohhhhhh, this is true.
+Student: Ohhhhhh, this is true.
 I figure out that my code has missing the the ```java``` command to run the file.

 ![Image](phlab5.3.png)

-But look when I runned now I got another error.
+But look when I run now I got another error.

 ![Image](phlab5.4.png)

-TA: You can see that the error is showing it is a TestTimedoutException.
+TA: You can see that by the output error is showing it is a TestTimedoutException.
 So on your code, something is making it run forever, getting this error.
 So if you have a loop statements, you should look at it, and see if you are making it running forever.

 Student: Ohhhh, I saw that my while loop was running forever, because I put the index1, instead of index2.
 Now it is running very well.
 Thank you very much for the help.